Beyond Transcripts: A Renewed Perspective on Audio Chaptering: Introduction

 \section{Introduction}

 As long-form audio and video content becomes increasingly common, such as podcasts, lectures and YouTube videos, users need better tools to navigate and locate information within recordings.
-In practice, people rarely consume these recordings linearly \cite{liao2023,yurum2023}.
+In practice, people rarely consume these recordings linearly \cite{yurum2023,liao2023}.
 Instead, they skim, scrub the timeline, jump to relevant moments, and return to specific sections.
-This non-linear behavior makes chapter markers a key interface for browsing and re-finding content.
+This non-linear behavior makes chapter markers a key interface for browsing and re-finding content \cite{Ghazimatin2024}.
 The task of \textit{audio chaptering} addresses this by automatically segmenting audio into coherent sections.
+Beyond navigation, chapters serve as a backbone for downstream applications such as summarization and question answering \cite{sarthi-2024,retkowski-etal-2025-summarizing,koneru-etal-2026-boom}.

 Despite growing relevance, research on audio chaptering remains limited and predominantly text-based: models typically operate on transcripts and inherit evaluation protocols from text segmentation \cite{retkowski-waibel-2024-text,freisinger25_interspeech}.
 This transcript-centric framing leaves several key limitations unresolved.
 First, the role of audio remains unclear: because most prior work treats chaptering as a purely textual problem, there is limited understanding of how audio can be leveraged for chaptering, whether through hand-crafted acoustic features or learned representations, and whether it improves performance.
 Second, text-segmentation evaluation protocols assume a fixed transcript.
 In practice, chaptering systems often rely on ASR outputs whose errors and segmentation differences change the underlying unit sequence, especially the sentence boundaries and the number of sentences.
 This changes the granularity (and difficulty) of the segmentation task, so standard text-based metrics computed on different transcripts are not directly comparable and can appear to improve simply because one transcript is coarser, rather than because the model segments better.
-Finally, chapter boundaries are intrinsically defined in continuous time, but many pipelines ''snap`` these timestamps to sentence boundaries.
+Finally, chapter boundaries are intrinsically defined in continuous time, but many pipelines ``snap'' these timestamps to sentence boundaries.
 This realignment is inherently lossy: it can shift boundaries away from their true temporal positions and can systematically bias evaluation toward sentence segmentation artifacts.